NEONScience/NEON-Data-Skills/tutorials/data-institutes/git-intro/git05.md

 repos in the next tutorial
 [Git 06: Syncing GitHub Repos with Pull Requests]({{ site.baseurl}}/reproducible-research/pre-institute2/git06).

-## Summary workflow - Committing Changes
+## Summary Workflow - Committing Changes

 On your computer, within your local copy of the Git repo: